MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-ioremovelinkshareaccess.md

 ### -param ShareAccess [in, out]

-Pointer to the share-access structure that describes how the open file object is currently being accessed.
+A pointer to the common share-access data structure that is associated with <i>FileObject</i>.
+Drivers should treat this structure as opaque.

 ### -param LinkShareAccess [in, out, optional]

-Pointer to the share-access structure that describes how the open file object is currently being accessed.
+A pointer to the common link share-access data structure (<a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdm/ns-wdm-_link_share_access">LINK_SHARE_ACCESS</a>) that is associated with <i>FileObject</i>.
+Drivers should treat this structure as opaque.

 ## -returns